Cartoon of the evaluation

 annually (The Guardian, posted 17 April 2013, accessed 5 December 2015).

-Yet we are spending all this money on the wrong things.
+We are just spending all this money on the wrong things.

 We are hoarding it and not redistributing it for the well-being of all life.